BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**

-- **Sting** `ACTIVE` - Elven hand weapon.
+- **Sting** `ACTIVE`

+Elven hand weapon.
 Bilbo gains a bonus of +1 to his Strength when making Strikes with Sting.

-- **It has not yet Awoken** `PASSIVE` - Bilbo ignores Sauron's Will section of the One Ring rules.
+- **It has not yet Awoken** `PASSIVE`

+Bilbo ignores Sauron's Will section of the One Ring rules.
 If Bilbo if the only model left on his side, he is not removed as a casualty if he is wearing the Ring.

 </div>